platanus¶

 Installation¶

-platanus is an header only library, so you don't have to install it.
+platanus is a header-only library, so you don't have to install it.

 When using CMake, you only have to link your program to platanus::platanus.